The 11 Differences Between Dating a Boy vs. a Man

 A man looks for a woman with intelligence, who is supportive, grounded and encompasses a shared set of values when choosing a partner.
 A boy cares mostly only for girls who are hot, wild and exciting.

 A man knows a good woman when he meets one and will take initiative to get to know her.
 A boy may make an attempt if you’re lucky, but gives up before ever really trying.

 A man has the courage to have uncomfortable conversations.
-He is honest with his intentions and lets people know where they stand.
+He is honest about his intentions and lets people know where they stand.
 A boy avoids.
 He ignores confrontation or any serious talks about feelings.
 Instead of dealing with a situation, he runs away from it or creates drama or excuses to mask the fact he’s not that into you or a relationship.

 A man knows when to invest in a woman and jump in with two feet.
 A boy is always “testing” – he doesn’t fully commit because he never knows if he is quite ready.
 But the truth is, because he is a boy, regardless of who he meets, he will never be ready due to the stage of life he is in.